Pizzakeitto/Juustobotti/README.md

 # Juustobotti
+## NOTE!!
+This readme is very much WIP and I'm too lazy to write it properly atm, message me if you wna know more!
 It is a bot for discord that gets data from the osu api and shoves them somewhere.
 Basically am trying to learn :)

 Dependencies: